felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 layout: documentation
 meta:
   title: Connect Deliveroo to HubRise - Configuration Guide
-  description: See instructions to configure Deliveroo Bridge to work seamlessly with Deliveroo and your EPOS or other apps connected to HubRise.
+  description: Instructions on configuring Deliveroo Bridge to work seamlessly with Deliveroo and your EPOS or other apps connected to HubRise.
 Configuration is simple.
 ---

 The configuration page allows you to customise the behaviour of Deliveroo Bridge based on your preferences.